Korean, Edit

 ④ Regulation of Saliva Secretion

-○ Controlled by the autonomic nervous system in the medulla
+○ Regulated by the medulla oblongata, the autonomic nervous center.

-○ Sympathetic nervous system inhibits saliva secretion, parasympathetic nervous system stimulates it
+○ Sympathetic nervous system inhibits saliva secretion, and parasympathetic nervous system stimulates it.

 Process of Swallowing Food